Home » Geography » Heat Transfer

 There are four common types of energy transfer involved in heating the atmosphere.
 They are Radiation, Conduction, Convection and Advection.

-Heat Transfer Radiation
+Heat Transfer by Radiation

-Heat Transfer Conduction
+Heat Transfer by Conduction

 When two objects of varying temperatures come in contact, heat energy flows from the warmer object to the cooler one.
 This process of transferring heat is known as conduction.
 The flow continues till the temperature of both objects reaches an equilibrium or the contact is broken.

-Convection Heat Transfer
+Heat Transfer by Convection

-Heat Transfer Advection
+Heat Transfer by Advection

 The transfer of heat by the horizontal movement of air is called advection.
 Mostly these atmospheric winds that blow over a region, take the region’s characteristics with them.
 The temperature of a place rises if it lies on the path of warmer winds.
 The temperature will dip if the place lies on the path of winds blowing from cold regions.
 In summer, ‘Loo’ of north India is a hot wind and ‘Sirocco’ is also a hot wind that carries the heat of the Sahara desert to Mediterranean regions.
 In the middle latitudes, most diurnal (day and night) variation in daily weather is caused by advection alone.